Grokmoo/sulis/Readme.md

 1. On first run, `config.yml` is created in your home directory.
 This file may be edited with your preferences.
   * Linux - `$XDG_CONFIG_HOME/.sulis/` (typically `$HOME/.config/.sulis`)
   * Windows -`$HOME\My Documents\My Games\Sulis`
-1. Running with release mode is recommended.
+Note that Running with release mode is recommended.
 The compilation process takes several minutes, but load time and performance in game are massively improved over a standard debug build.

 ### Running the editor